A comparative study of human inverse kinematics techniques for lower limbs

 Where $\lambda =\left[ \right]^T$, is defined as follows:

-Where a and b are positive numbers, and $q^{comf}_c$ is the center of the comfort zone for joint configurations $q$.
-The limits of the comfort zone are calculated by $0.35\times$ the limits of the joint range of motion. \\ Thus, $\lambda$ imposes a restriction to each joint angular value $\theta_i$, $i\in \left\{1,2,3\right\}$.
-If $\theta_i$ is within its range of motion mentioned in Table \ref{tab:2}, a small value of $\lambda_i$ yields accurate outcomes; and if the joint value $\theta_i$ is close to its limits, a large value of $\lambda_i$ results in a feasible solution.
+where \(a\) and \(b\) are positive constants, and \(q^{comf}_c\) is the center of the comfort zone for joint configurations \(q\).
+The limits of the comfort zone are calculated as \(0.35\) times the range of the joint's total motion.
+Specifically:

+\\ Thus, $\lambda$ imposes a constraint on each joint angular value $\theta_i$, $i\in \left\{1,2,3\right\}$.
+When $\theta_i$ is within its specified range of motion, as detailed in Table \ref{tab:2}, a small value of $\lambda_i$ produces accurate results.
+Conversely, if $\theta_i$ approaches its limits, a larger value of $\lambda_i$ helps ensure a feasible solution.